 Before diving into the details of outdoor kitchen designs, settling on a location can help focus your planning and creativity.
 For starters, you can take stock of existing structures in the yard that could be incorporated into the design, such as patios and decks.

-When envisioning options, measuring the square footage of potential kitchen areas can inform what types of equipment and accessories will fit.
+When envisioning options, measure the square footage of potential kitchen areas.
+This can inform what types of equipment and accessories will fit in the space you have.

-If possible, utilizing existing structures or buildings next to the house can reduce such costs and integrate an outdoor kitchen with the rest of the living space.
+If possible, use existing structures or buildings next to the house to reduce such costs, and integrate an outdoor kitchen with the rest of the living space.

 Creating an Outdoor Kitchen Design

 After hashing out where to build, it’s time to delve into the details of the outdoor kitchen design.
-While browsing through dream kitchens on HGTV and Pinterest can provide inspiration and creative ideas, being realistic with your budget and desired kitchen features can keep you on track for realizing your backyard sanctuary.
+While browsing through dream kitchens on HGTV can provide inspiration and creative ideas, being realistic with your budget and desired kitchen features can keep you on track.

 To avoid the impulse of keeping up with the Joneses, it may be beneficial to make a ranked list of possible equipment and design components alongside a budget.